dmodjeska/portfolio/README.md

 * [Detecting fraud in mobile app ad clicks](https://github.com/dmodjeska/talking_data) for a large Chinese big-data services company.
 Used machine learning with Apache Spark.
 For a Kaggle competition.
 (Python)

-* [Predicting whether teachers' project proposals are accepted](https://github.com/dmodjeska/donors_choose) by the non-profit DonorsChoose.org.
+* [Predicting whether teachers' project proposals are accepted](https://github.com/dmodjeska/donors_choose) by DonorsChoose.org.
 Used machine learning and text mining.
 For a Kaggle competition.
 (Python)

 * [Identifying the breed of a dog in an image](https://github.com/dmodjeska/dog_breed_identification) with data from ImageNet.
 Used deep learning.
 For a Kaggle competition.
 With Dominic Murphy.
 (Python)